2026 VETQI Summit Melbourne

 Education Quality and Curriculum Advisor - William Angliss Institute

-Kylie is a thoughtful and practical education professional who brings a collaborative lens to quality.
-She is particularly interested in how providers can build a culture of quality across teaching teams, simplify compliance, and create meaningful learning experiences that set students up for success in their careers.
+Kylie is particularly interested in helping providers build a culture of quality across teaching teams, simplify compliance and create meaningful learning experiences that set students up for success.

 Matt Peachey